load-a/kuroko/language_description.md

 - The syntax for operations follows a `VERB DIRECT-OBJECT INDIRECT-OBJECT` structure (e.g., "DO THIS with/using/into THIS").
 - Math and logical operations use the structure `OPERAND operation OPERATOR`.
 For example, `ADD 1 2` means `1 + 2` and `DIV 10 5` means `10 / 5`.
 - The **A Register** is the default second operand.
 If **A** is the first operand, a second operand must be present (when applicable).
 - Strings are terminated with a Null Character (0x00).
-The user must manually ensure null separation.
+This is appended to the string automatically.
 - Optional operands are enclosed in brackets.
 Default values, if any, are specified.
 - Registers are kept in addresses $0-$10.
 Users can use addresses $10 onward.